opensafely-core/ehrql/DEVELOPERS.md

 Dataclasses have also retained their annotations to avoid initialising all fields with None.

+## Documentation

+The documentation in this repository forms part of the main [OpenSAFELY documentation](https://github.com/opensafely/documentation).

+It can also be built as a standalone documentation site with MkDocs to preview content changes.

-## Generating data for documentation
+### Generating data for documentation

 Some Data Builder [documentation](https://github.com/opensafely/documentation) is generated from code in this repo.